Final Model Electric Ready and Solar Ready Code Package & Webinars

 In addition to the work of the Energy Code Board, the Colorado Energy Office is directed by this legislation to perform the following work:

-- Model Green Code - CEO will promote a model green code that local governments may voluntarily adopt, in addition to the required energy code.
-The model green code addresses building attributes such as materials, water use, and indoor air quality.
+• Model Green Code - CEO will promote a model green code that local governments may voluntarily adopt, in addition to the required energy code.
+The model green code will address building attributes such as energy efficiency (above minimum code), water efficiency, and embodied carbon in building materials.

-- Code Training Assistance and Building Upgrades - the Legislature appropriated $4 million for CEO to provide code training and assistance, along with $21 million to support decarbonization of public buildings and communities with a focus on incentives for lower income households and historically disadvantaged communities.
+• Code Training and Adoption Assistance and Building Upgrades - the Legislature appropriated $4 million for CEO to provide funding to local governments for energy code adoption and enforcement, energy code training, and technical assistance, along with $21 million to support decarbonization of public buildings and communities with a focus on incentives for lower income households and historically disadvantaged communities.

 If you would like to receive updates about the Energy Code Board, including the meeting schedule and agendas, please sign up for the Energy Code Board contact list.